 When first introducing your kitten and puppy, make sure they can see each other but have their own personal space.
 Setting them up in connected rooms with a baby gate between them can be a great place to start.

 You should anticipate some excitement when introducing your two animals in this manner.
 Your kitten may hiss and spit at your dog, but don't be alarmed or alarmed if they do; they are simply establishing their boundaries with a new, possibly frightening, creature.
 Positive responses or even apathy are desired from these initial introductions.
 It's a great indication that your puppy and kitten can live together safely and happily if they are content to do their own thing while still in each other's line of sight.

 Dedicate Time To Training Your Pup

 Working on your puppy's obedience is always important, but it is even more important than usual when they are being raised with a kitten!

-The last thing to keep in mind when raising a puppy and kitten together is how closely you need to manage and monitor their time together.
-You will be able to assess this as you watch their relationship develop, but depending on your puppy and kitten's individual temperaments, you may want to do any of the following:
+The final consideration when rearing a puppy and kitten together is how carefully you must control and observe their interactions.
+As their relationship progresses, you'll be able to judge this, but based on the temperaments of your puppy and kitten specifically, you might want to do any of the following:

-- Avoid having your puppy and kitten eat at the same times or in the same place.
-Some dogs are very protective of their food and may get confrontational with your kitten if they get to close or try to eat the dog's food.
+- Avoid having your puppy and kitten eat at the same time or in the same place.
+Some dogs are very protective of their food and may get confrontational with your kitten, even if the kitty was only sniffing the interesting food their sibling is eating.